Topps Finest Baseball Design History and Visual Timeline

 With the brand seemingly stuck in a rut, how did Topps Finest Baseball emerge from its slump?
 By embracing its identity even more.
 Every year it seems that a new type of Refractor is added to the mix, giving ROYGBIV a run for its money, complete with a pot of gold at the end of the rainbow.

-Few will deny the beauty of the Refractor.
-A lot of collectors chase rarity.
+Few will deny the beauty of the Refractor and a lot of collectors chase rarity.
 Topps Finest embraces both today.
 But so does Topps Chrome and Bowman Chrome.
 So how does Topps Finest stand out?

-Topps Finest Baseball might not generate the same widespread excitement as other chromrium Topps brands.
-But, over the years, it has carved out more of an identity for itself.
+Topps Finest Baseball might not generate the same widespread excitement as other chromium Topps brands.
+But, over time, it has carved out more of an identity for itself.
 This has enabled it to continue to be one of the hobby's go-to releases.

 Topps Finest Baseball Through the Years

-Here's a look at the various base card designs for Topps Finest Baseball between 1993 and 2013.
+Here's a look at the various base card designs for Topps Finest Baseball between 1993 and 2016.
+Most images feature Refractor parallels.
 Please note that in 1996 and 1997, all base cards were divided into several distinct subsets.
-We've included them all in the gallery.
+We've included them all in the gallery below.